-Final scoring shall be on a basis of 0-100, with an approximate breakdown as follows:

-- 90-100 Excellent equitation, including body position and use of aids.
-Completes pattern accurately, quickly, smoothly and precisely; demonstrates a high level of professionalism. - 80-89 Above average rider that executes the pattern as well as correct equitation and use of aids.
-Excellent rider that commits a minor fault. - 70-79 Average pattern execution and average equitation but lacking adequate style and professional presentation to merit elevating to the next scoring range.
-Above average rider that commits a minor fault. - 60-69 Below average pattern that lacks quickness or precision.
+- 224. Final scoring shall be on a basis of 0-100, with an approximate breakdown as follows: - 90-100 Excellent equitation, including body position and use of aids.
+Completes pattern accurately, quickly, smoothly and precisely; demonstrates a high level of professionalism. - 80-89 Very good rider that executes the pattern as well as correct equitation and use of aids. - 70-79 Good pattern execution and average equitation but lacking adequate style and professional presentation to merit elevating to the next scoring range.
+A very good rider that commits a minor fault or an excellent rider that commits a major fault.
+Excellent rider that commits a minor fault. - 60-69 Fair pattern that lacks quickness or precision.
 Rider has obvious position and/or appearance faults that prevents effective equitation.
-Average rider that commits two minor faults in the performance of the pattern.

-- 50-59 One major fault or multiple minor faults in the performance.
-A rider that demonstrates a lack of riding ability and knowledge of correct body position. - 40-49 Severe fault, two or more major faults or multiple minor faults in the performance or the exhibitor that demonstrates a lack of riding ability and knowledge of correct body position. - 10-39 Exhibitor commits more than one severe fault or multiple major faults in performance, exhibits poor riding skills, but completes the class and avoids disqualification.
+A good rider that commits a major fault in the performance of the pattern. - 50-59 One major fault or multiple minor faults in the performance.
+A rider that demonstrates a lack of riding ability and knowledge of correct body position. - 40-49 Severe fault, two or more major faults or multiple minor faults in the performance or the exhibitor that demonstrates a lack of riding ability and knowledge of correct body position.

+10-39 Exhibitor commits more than one severe fault or multiple major faults in performance, exhibits poor riding skills, but completes the class and avoids disqualification.